 \end{definition}

-\begin{proposition} Let $F_X,F'_X$ be two filtrations over $X$, and let $C_X,C'_X$ be the corresponding facegrams over $X$.
+\begin{proposition} Let $\F _X,\F '_X$ be two filtrations over $X$, and let $\caF _X,\caF '_X$ be the corresponding facegrams over $X$.
 Then we have the following interleaving isometry:

-\end{proposition} \begin{proof} By viewing facegrams equivalently as filtered simplicial complexes, then the proof follows the same way as in the proof of Thm.~4.8 in \cite{kim2019interleaving}. \end{proof} \paragraph{Metrics for filtrations and facegrams over different vertex sets} Quite often in applications of topology, we are interested in studying topological features of filtrations that remain invariant under a weaker notion of equivalence than just a topological equivalence.
-Such a notion is a weak equivalence of filtrations (also called \emph{pullbacks} \cite{memoli2017distance}), which is a special type of filtered homotopy equivalence yielded by the pullbacks of a given pair of filtrations (the name pullback appears in \cite[Sec.~4.1]{memoli2017distance} and later the name weak equivalence appears in \cite[Sec.~6.8]{scoccola2020locally}). \begin{definition} Let $X$ and $Y$ be sets.
-Let $C_X$ and $C_Y$ be facegrams over $X$ and $Y$, respectively, and let $F_X, F_Y$ be filtrations over $X$ and $Y$, respectively.
-Then we define the following notions of similarity: \begin{itemize} \item The facegrams $C_X,C_Y$ are said to be \emph{isomorphic} if there exists a bijection $\varphi:X\to Y$ such that $C_Y(t)=\{\varphi(\sigma)\mid \sigma \in C_X(t)\},$ for any $t\in\R$.
-Such a bijection is called an \emph{isomorphism}. \item The filtrations $F_X, F_Y$ are said to be \emph{isomorphic}, if there exists a bijection $\varphi:X\to Y$ such that $F_Y(\varphi(\sigma))=F_X(\sigma)$, for all $\emptyset\neq \sigma\subset X$.
-Such a bijection is called an \emph{isomorphism}. \item The filtrations $F_X, F_Y$ are \emph{weakly equivalent}, if there exists a tripod of surjective maps $\varphi_X:Z\twoheadrightarrow X$ and $\varphi_Y:Z\twoheadrightarrow Y$, such that $F_X(\varphi_X(\kappa))=F_Y(\varphi_Y(\kappa))$, for all $\emptyset\neq \kappa\subset Z$. \end{itemize}
+\end{proposition} \begin{proof} By viewing facegrams equivalently as filtered simplicial complexes, then the proof follows the same way as in the proof of \textit{Thm.~4.8} in \cite{kim2023interleaving}. \end{proof} \textbf{Metrics for filtrations and facegrams over different vertex sets} Quite often in applications of topology, we are interested in studying topological features of filtrations that remain invariant under a weaker notion of equivalence than just a topological equivalence.
+Such a notion is a weak equivalence of filtrations (also called \emph{pullbacks} \cite{memoli2017distance}), which is a special type of filtered homotopy equivalence yielded by the pullbacks of a given pair of filtrations (the name pullback appears in \cite{memoli2017distance}*{Sec.~4.1} and later the name weak equivalence appears in \cite{scoccola2020locally}*{Sec.~6.8}).